belaymit/bookstore-react-redux/README.md

 # 📖 bookstore-react-redux<a name="about-project"></a>

-**bookstore-react-redux** is a project I created using ReactJS.
-From this project anticipate to learn:
+**bookstore-react-redux** is a user-friendly and effective book store app that lets users browse books.
+The app makes use of the Redux library for managing the application's state and the React library for creating the user interface.
+With quick updates and simple navigation, this technology combination offers a seamless and responsive experience.
+The app also offers a store in which user can check for all available books.
 - React 18 and best practices
 - props and states
 - React Router
 - React Icons
 - Re-Usable Components
-- React Hooks (useState)
+- React Hooks
 - CSS transition and animation
 - Redux for state management
+- Redux-toolkit
 - and more...

 ## 🛠 Built With <a name="built-with"></a>